-- Define management and explain the a. principles of management - b.
-Define an office, office management, and state the functions of an office - Explain the management functions: planning. c. organizing, directing, motivating, coordinating and controlling. - Identify and state the qualifications of a good d. office manager. - Explain the factors to consider in selecting e. office location.
+- a.
+Define management and explain the principles of management - b.
+Define an office, office management, and state the functions of an office - c.
+Explain the management functions: planning, organizing, directing, motivating, coordinating and controlling. - d.
+Identify and state the qualifications of a good office manager. - e.
+Explain the factors to consider in selecting office location.